prblm-sh/Find-Empty-Wavs/README.md

 To install the `sox` package, in your terminal run `pip install sox`, or from within the project folder, run `pip install -r requirements.txt`.
 This should also download and install any dependencies for the `sox` package.

 # Usage
+First, open up a terminal.
+Hit the windows key and search for either "terminal" for the Windows Terminal (preffered), "powershell" for the powershell terminal, or "cmd" for cmd.exe.

 To run the script, from a terminal/CLI run `python silentWavs.py` If you're running the script from a different directory, use `python C:\PATH\TO\SCRIPT\silentWavs.py`, replacing `\PATH\TO\SCRIPT` with where it's been saved on yoru system.